qoh/jettison/README.md

 ## What is Jettison?

 Jettison is a "basic" JSON parser that supports every documented JSON data structure (object, array, string, int, float, false, true, null) except for NaN, Infinity and -Infinity.
-It provides (currently) the following two functions (obviously defines more, but these are the functions to use):
+It provides (currently) the following four functions (obviously defines more, but these are the functions to use):

+**json_dump( data, file )**
+Wrapper to invoke *json_dumps* with *data* and save the output to *file*.

+**json_dumps( data )**
+Serializes *data* into a JSON string.
+Exact intended value types cannot be determined, it's based on guessing.
+See below.

 **json_load( file )**
-Wrapper to read file and pass it to json_loads.
+Wrapper to read *file* and pass it to *json_loads*.

 **json_loads( json )**
-Parses json and returns the data (see "parse output" section) or -1 if an error occurs while parsing.
+Parses *json* and returns the data (see "parse output" section) or -1 if an error occurs while parsing.

 Here's an example: